What does area have to do with slope?

 Hours of Daylight Summer and Winter

 It's kind of a weird thing to think about, isn't it, the average of a continuous variable.
-Usually, with averages, we think of a finite number of values, where you add all them up and divide that sum by how many values there are.
-But there are infinitely many values of sin(x)\sin(x) between 00 and π\pi, and its not like we can add all those numbers and divide by infinity.
+Usually, with averages, we think of a finite number of values, where you add all of them up and divide that sum by how many values there are.
+But there are infinitely many values of \sin(x) between 0 and \pi, and it's not like we can add all those numbers and divide by infinity.

 This sensation actually comes up a lot in math, and is worth remembering, where you have this vague sense that you want to add together infinitely many values associated with a continuum, even though that doesn't really make sense.
 Almost always, when you get this sense, the key will be to use an integral somehow.
 And to think through exactly how, a good first step is usually to approximate your situation with some kind of finite sum.